Anne-main/day5/README.md

-These are important aspects of technical writing that can help you communicate effectively with different audiences.
-Let's break them down:

 ### 1. **How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?**
 Understanding your audience’s expertise level helps you determine the complexity of language, depth of detail, and examples you should use.